obodriagovatvonagedotcom/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 ## Add Voice Functionality

 For each Nexmo Application you can define an `answer_url`.
-That is a [webhook](_documentation/concepts/guides/webhooks) which Nexmo make a request to as soon as your Nexmo number is being called to.
+That is a [webhook](_documentation/concepts/guides/webhooks) which Nexmo makes a request to as soon as your Nexmo number is being called to.
 The `answer_url` contains the actions that will execute throughout the call.
 It does that by defining those actions in a JSON it returns, which follows the [Nexmo Call Control Object (NCCO)](_documentation/voice/voice-api/ncco-reference).

 Updating the NCCO that returns from your `answer_url` changes the call functionality and allows you to add rich capabilities to your contact center application.
-To do this, navigate to the "App Settings" tab and click on "Edit NCCO":
+To do this, navigate to the **App Settings** tab and click on **Edit NCCO**:

 [screeshot to be added]